huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 ### Sharing the FPGA Image ###
 If user A wants to share a self-owned registered FPGA image with user B, user A needs to perform the following steps.
 The following assumes that user A wants to share the **general-purpose architecture** FPGA image whose ID is **4010b39c5d4\*\*\*\*\*\*\*\*\*\*f2cf8070c7e** with user B.

 - Step 1.
 Create a private ECS image from an **general-purpose architecture** FPGA Elastic Cloud Server.
-For more details, see [Creating a Private Linux Image](http://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0030713180.html).
+For more details, see [Creating a Private Linux Image](https://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0030713180.html).

+> FPGA image sharing is achieved through ECS private image sharing.
+Ensure that the personal files in the FPGA Elastic Cloud Server (for example, the **~/.fiscfg** file) have been deleted before you create a private ECS image.

 - Step 2.
 Obtain the image ID from the details page of the created private ECS image.
 The following assumes that the image ID of the created private ECS image is **404223ca-8\*\*b-4\*\*2-a\*\*e-d187\*\*\*\*61bc**.
 - Step 3.
 Associate the FPGA image to be shared with the created private ECS image.

-User A needs to log in to the FPGA Elastic Cloud Server, run the **fisclient** program, and run a fis association subcommand to associate the FPGA image with the private ECS image.
+User A needs to log in to the FPGA Elastic Cloud Server, run a fis association subcommand to associate the FPGA image with the private ECS image.
 <pre>
-[fisclient] > fis fpga-image-relation-create --fpga-image-id 4010b39c5d4**********f2cf8070c7e --image-id 404223ca-8**b-4**2-a**e-d187****61bc
+[root@ ~]# fis fpga-image-relation-create --fpga-image-id 4010b39c5d4**********f2cf8070c7e --image-id 404223ca-8**b-4**2-a**e-d187****61bc
 Success: 204 No Content
 </pre>
 If **Success: 204 No Content** is displayed, the association is successful.
 - Step 4.
-Share the created private ECS image with user B. For more details, see [Sharing Specified Images](http://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0032042419.html).
+Share the created private ECS image with user B. For more details, see [Sharing Specified Images](https://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0032042419.html).

 > A private image will become a **shared** one after the sharing and cannot be used for association.
 Therefore, associate a private image before sharing it.